dagraham/plm-dgraham/README.md

         ~ % python3 -m pip install -U plm-dgraham

 This will install *plm* and any needed supporting python modules.
-This same process is also used to update *plm* when a new version is available.
+This same can also also be used to update *plm* when a new version becomes available.

-### Initial Setup

-- A *home directory* is required when *plm* starts.
-These are the options:

-	- If the current working directory contains a file 'roster.yaml' and a directory 'projects', then it will be used as the *home directory*.
-	- Otherwise if the environmental variable 'plmHOME' is set and points to a directory, then that directory will be used as the *home directory*.
-	- Otherwise `~/plm` will be used as the *home directory* and, with your permission, created if it does not already exist.

-	A sub-directory called `projects` and a file called `roster.yaml` will be created in the *home directory* if they do not already exist

-- Invoking *plm* gives something like
+### For use in a virtual environment {#For-use-in-a-virtual-environment}

+Setting up a virtual environment for *plm* is only slightly more complicated.
+The steps for OS/X or linux are illustrated below.
+For details see [python-virtual-environments-a-primer](https://www.google.com/url?q=https%3A%2F%2Frealpython.com%2Fpython-virtual-environments-a-primer%2F&sa=D&sntz=1&usg=AFQjCNFh7QpJQ4rPCDjZ1eLrV1BRCCpSmw).

+Open a terminal and begin by creating a new directory/folder for the virtual environment, say `plm-pypi`, in your home directory:

+        % mkdir ~/plm-pypi
+        % cd ~/plm-pypi

+Now continue by creating the virtual environment:

+        % python3 -m venv env

+After a few seconds you will have a new `./env` directory.
+Now activate the virtual environment:

+        % source env/bin/activate

+The prompt will now change to something containing `(env)` to indicate that the virtual environment is active.
+Updating pip is now recommended:

+        (env) % pip install -U pip

+Note that this invokes `./env/bin/pip`.
+Once this is finished, use pip to install etm:

+        (env) % pip install -U plm-dgraham

+This will install *plm* and all its requirements in

+		./env/lib/python3.x/sitepackages

+and will also install an executable called `plm` in `./env/bin`.
+This same command can be used to update *plm* when a new version becomes available.

+## Starting *plm*

+If using a virtual environment, first change to that directory and activate the virtual environment, if necessary:

+    % cd ~/plm
+    % source env/bin/activate
+    (env) % plm

+Otherwise, just invoke *plm* directly

+    % plm

+Either way, you will see something like this

     ~ % plm
     Player Lineup Manager (0.1.7)
     home directory: ~/plm

     commands:
         h:  show this help message
         e:  edit 'roster.yaml' using the default text editor
         p:  create/update a project
         a:  ask players for their "can play" dates
         r:  record the "can play" responses
         s:  schedule play using the "can play" responses
         d:  deliver the schedule to the players
         v:  view the current settings of a project
         u:  check for an update to a later plm version
         q:  quit

     command:

-    This begins a loop in which *plm* waits for you to enter a command at the prompt, processes the command and, unless the command is *q* (quit), waits for your next command.
+This begins a loop in which *plm* waits for you to enter a command at the prompt, processes the command and, unless the command *q* (quit) is given, waits for your next command.

 Note: the commands *p*, *a*, *r*, *s*, *d* and *v* begin with a request that you select the relevant project.
 Tab completion is available and, once a selection is made, this project becomes the *default project* for any further use of the commands in this group while the command loop continues.

 - You can now open `roster.yaml` in your favorite editor or use command *e*: